 The Palazzo Chigi-Odescalchi has existed since the 15th century, although it was much smaller at the time.
 The original owners were the Benzoni family.
 When Cardinal Ludovico Ludovisi acquired the building in 1622, he had it completely renovated by Carlo Maderno.

 The next owners were the Colonna, who around the middle of the 17th century sold it to Cardinal Fabio Chigi.
 The Cardinal commissioned Gian Lorenzo Bernini to design the facade.
 At the time the facade was the present left part of the building, delimited by the first eight pillars.

 In 1745 Baldassarre Odescalchi, the next owner, had Nicolò Salvi and Luigi Vanvitelli widen this facade.

 After a fire in 1887 the facade needed to be restored.
 At the same time Raffaele Ojetti renovated the facade on the Via del Corso side.
 Baldassarre Ladislao Odescalchi had ordered him to take the 15th century Florentine palaces as his example.

 The building has a big courtyard, which was designed by Maderno .
 The central fountain in this courtyard is adorned with two dolphins and an eagle inside a chalice, plus the Odescalchi coat-of-arms.

-The palazzo also hosts one of the very few Caravaggio paintings that are private property.
-The painting in question is the “Conversion of Saint Paul”, which was probably commissioned by Tiberio Cerasi in order to enliven his chapel in the Santa Maria del Popolo Church.
+The palazzo hosts one of the very few Caravaggio paintings that are private property.
+The painting in question is the “Conversion of Saint Paul”, which was probably commissioned by Tiberio Cerasi in order to enrich his chapel in the Santa Maria del Popolo Church.